One of the most useful benefits of WordPress is that you can quickly enhance your WordPress site’s functionality using applications called ’plugins’.

-- Monitor social signals
+- Monitor social conversations

-- Add a site map
+- Add sitemaps

-- Migrate information from other publishing platforms
+- Import information from different publishing applications

-- Block SPAM commenting
+- Block SPAM

-- Add tables
+- Add formatted tables

-- Create and manage QR codes
+- Add and manage QR codes

 - Improve your local search listings on Google

-- Add a map
+- Add location maps

 - Display custom greetings, timed offers, etc …

-- And so many other features!
+- And so much more!

 For example, your web visitors can easily:

-- Bookmark your content on social networking sites.
+- Bookmark your content on social networks.

-- Contact you using contact forms
+- Contact you via contact forms

 - And much more …

-One last thing on the subject of WordPress plugins:
+One last thing regarding WordPress plugins:

-And, if by any chance this WordPress plugin is not available, then a custom plugin that does just what you want it to do can probably be created for your business for a very reasonable price.
+And, if by chance this plugin has not been created yet, then one can probably be created for you for a very reasonable price.